spinkube/skips/proposals/00x-skips/README.md

 "easily", "simply", "just", "merely", "straightforward", and so on.
 People's experience may not match your expectations, and they may become frustrated when they do not find a step as "straightforward" or "simple" as it is implied to be.

+Sentences should be hard-wrapped at 100 characters.
+This makes it easier to read and edit the documentation in a text editor.

 In section titles, capitalize only initial words and proper nouns.
 For example, use "How to install SpinKube" instead of "How to Install SpinKube".